cpm-128/employee-tracker/README.md

 ## Installation
 - Clone the directly from the GitHub repository to your local machine.
 - Run _npm init_ in the command line.
-- Run the command _node filenameTBD_ to launch the application.
+- Run the command _node app.js_ to launch the application.

 ## Usage
 To eaily see company and employee structure and make changes.